Ravi131729/Fish_RL/README.md

 # Fish_RL

-Reinforcement learning for fish-robot path tracking, where the policy outputs PID gains (heading + speed) and the environment applies those gains through classical controllers.
+Reinforcement learning for fish-robot path tracking using a custom-built dynamics model and simulator, where the policy outputs PID gains (heading + speed) and the environment applies those gains through classical controllers.

 ## What this repo does